National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 Examples of object groupings are institutions, researchers, projects, and DURs.

 The object explorer can be helpful in finding information.
-For example, let’s say you want to know if a certain researcher is a lead or collaborator on any projects.
+For example, let's say you want to know if a certain researcher is a lead or collaborator on any projects.
 First, you can click on N3C Admin, then N3C Researchers.
 Next, type the name into the search bar and press enter.
 Navigate to the Results tab, click the name you are looking for, and from there you can navigate to the Research Projects tab.

 Another example could be to search for projects related to your scientific questions.
 Again, click on N3C Admin, then Research Projects.
-Next, you can type any keyword of interest in the search bar like “kidney.”
+Next, you can type any keyword of interest in the search bar like "kidney".
 Navigate to the Results tab, and you will see a list of projects that contain the keyword in the title or description.
 Click on any of these results to view the full record.

 Google Drive and Slack